A Framework for Characterising the Value of Information in Hidden Markov Models: Introduction

-In practical applications, the noise, interference, errors or other features can lead to severe performance degradation.
-This means that the status updates generated at the source can be negatively affected, and may be hidden for observation when they are delivered to the receiver.
+In practical applications, the noise, interference, errors and other features can lead to severe performance degradation.
+This means that status updates generated at the source can be negatively affected, and may be hidden from observation when they are delivered to the receiver.
 However, existing works only treat Markov models in which variables are assumed to be directly visible at the destination node, and the timeliness of the system only relates to the most recent received status update.